Welcome to our page on The Catholic Life of the School .

 Through our WELCOME we show that we celebrate our uniqueness that we are all welcome in God’s name, as God’s children.
 Jesus said “Let the little children come to me for theirs is the Kingdom of Heaven” .
 We embrace that welcome and work hard to foster Gospel values with all our children .
 At Saint Teresa’s we are part of a special school family.
 We embrace our whole school community and offer the hand of friendship.
 We do our best to include all within our community and we celebrate our diversity.
 We are a family school who try hard to follow Saint Teresa’s “little way” through kindly words and a welcome that is centred around love ; Love of God, love of one another and love of life itself.
 We have a secure and stable staff who are very happy in their jobs and love our special school.
 Staff join St Teresa’s and find that it is a school that many want to stay at as their “forever” school partly because the welcome at the school is so warm.
 Many supply teachers, students and visitors comment on the warm welcome and support they receive.

 Through our WORD we celebrate the word of God through our Religious Education Programme.
-Our curriculum uses the Come and See Scheme for Religious Education and our SRE programme is called Journey in Love.
-Our teaching and learning is inspired by the Word of God.
+Our curriculum uses the Come and See Scheme for Religious Education and our RSE programme follows a scheme validated by Salford Diocese called “ Life to the Full “ our teaching and learning is inspired by the Word of God.
 We learn from Scripture about who Jesus was and how he acted.
 We learn how God wants us to be and how we should follow his message of love.
 The children are encouraged to reflect on the 'Big Questions' of our faith.
 We are starting to use the H.E.A.R model to enable us to reflect upon scripture and respond to it.
-We hear God through “the voice of his word “.
+We hear God through “the voice of his word".

 Our WELFARE we show concern for each other, we try to help each other and those less fortunate than ourselves within and beyond our school community.
 We ensure our children feel safe, nurtured and loved.
 We pride ourselves in our care for all- pupils, staff, parents, governors, parishioners and the wider community.
 We work with a wide variety of outside agencies to support our children.
-We have the support of the Caritas Social worker.
-Our wonderful learning mentor supports many children who staff may have concerns or worries about this could be from a child who is very shy, a child with attachment difficulties or a child who has personal circumstances which they need support with such as bereavement, divorce etc. Our SENCO is highly skilled in supporting SEN programmes in school.
-We take on board many initiatives to enable our children to succeed in school such as speech and language programmes, lunch time clubs, after school clubs which include Sport, Science and Mini Vinnies (SVP).
-We have an excellent sports coach who works regularly with classes in school.
+Our wonderful learning mentor supports many children who staff may have concerns or worries about this could be from a child who is very shy, a child with attachment difficulties or a child who has personal circumstances which they need support with such as bereavement, divorce etc. Our SENDCO is highly skilled in supporting SEN programmes in school.
+We take on board many initiatives to enable our children to succeed in school such as speech and language programmes, lunch time clubs, after school clubs which include Sport, Choir Science clubs and Mini Vinnies .
 Training is undertaken regularly in terms of First Aid, Epi Pen Training etc and we actively seek out the support of professionals for children with additional health needs.
 The welfare and happiness of the children in our care is pivotal in the teaching at St Teresa’s.
 We are a small school who work hard to nurture the children in our care.
 We are an open and honest staff who also support each other well in what is an ultimately rewarding job but one which offers challenges too.

 Through our WORSHIP we develop our relationship with God and with each other.
 We nurture and deepen our love of God.
 We celebrate through song, through dance, through prayer, through mass, through assemblies, collective worship and through reflections throughout the year.
 We learn to know and love God and to recognise and respond to the person of Christ in others.
 Our worship is wide and varied from reflective / quiet prayer areas to the use of engaging music to arouse the children’s emotions and provide moments of epiphany and oneness with God.
 Through WORSHIP opportunities we reflect on spiritual, moral social and cultural issues.
 At St Teresa’s we encourage active participation in Liturgy, Collective Worship and personal reflection .
 At St. Teresa’s our prayer can be traditional prayer of the Church, prayers such as our school prayer, prayers before and after meals, or a more philosophical approach where we ask the BIG questions or reflection on the Word of God.
 We aim to provide as many worship opportunities for our community as possible throughout the school including small groups, year groups, the whole school, parents and parishioners.
 We hope that this develops, nurtures and deepens our relationship with God and with each other.
 Our GIFT Chaplaincy are active leaders of worship in our school and develop varied ways to worship, for example through craft workshops, reflection stations, active participation on the playground eg Ash Wednesday Sorry activity.
 There are many opportunities for children to reflect in prayer such as prayer boxes, prayer walls, prayer chains and prayer books.